slick/slick/slick/src/sphinx/orm-to-slick.rst

 Method based APIs
 ^^^^^^^^^^^^^^^^^^^^^
 Instead of getting the ultimate flexibility for the embedded language, an alternative approach is to go with the extensibility features of the host language and use those.
 Object-oriented languages like Java and Scala allow extensibility through the definition of APIs consisting of objects and methods.
-Hibernate's Criteria Queries use this concept and so does Slick.
+JPA's Criteria API use this concept and so does Slick.
 This allows the host language tools to partially understand the embedded language and provide better support for the features mentioned earlier.
 Here is an example using Criteria Queries.

 .. includecode:: code/OrmToSlick.scala#criteriaQuery